-Eligible waste is likely to be delivered to the project composting facility mixed with varying quantities and types of ineligible organic and/or inorganic materials.
+Eligible waste is likely to be delivered to the project composting operation mixed with varying quantities and types of ineligible organic and/or inorganic materials.
 The type and quantity of eligible and ineligible waste contained in each delivery will depend primarily on the waste generation source where the material originates, and the methods by which organics are separated, or not, from the upstream waste.
-Depending on the operational design of the compost facility, the project might accept non-source separated MSW streams (mixed MSW) and/or various types of Source Separated Organics (SSO) streams.
+Depending on the operational design of the compost facility/facilities, the project might accept non-source separated MSW streams (mixed MSW) and/or various types of source separated organics (SSO) streams.

-The project must track delivery of waste from each eligible waste stream and determine the percentages of MSW food waste and soiled paper in each eligible waste stream according to Equation 5.5 below.
+The project must track delivery of waste from each eligible waste stream and determine the percentages of food waste and soiled paper in each eligible waste stream according to Equation 5.5 below.

-27 Per the Performance Standard Analysis conducted for the Reserve's Landfill Project Protocol, V 2.0.
+30 Per the Performance Standard Analysis conducted for the Reserve's Landfill Project Protocol, V 2.0.
 See Appendix C of the Reserve's Landfill Project Protocol.

-The GC_S fraction was determined using data from the 2008 U.S. EPA Landfill Methane Outreach Program (LMOP) database.
+31 The GCs fraction was determined using data from the 2008 U.S. EPA Landfill Methane Outreach Program (LMOP) database.

-29 M.Barlaz et al. Memorandum to Jennifer Brady, Office of Resource Conservation and Recovery, US EPA: WARM Component-Specific Decay Rate Methods.
+32 M.Barlaz et al. Memorandum to Jennifer Brady, Office of Resource Conservation and Recovery, US EPA: WARM Component-Specific Decay Rate Methods.
 (2009).

 Equation 5.5.
-Determining Weight of Eligible Food and Soiled Paper Waste
+Determining Weight of Eligible Food and Soiled P aner Waste Equation 3.5.
+Determining weight Of LIIGIDIE I UUU and Solieu F aper vvasie